|Nutrition Facts (per serving)|

 Beat the butter and sugar in another bowl with an electric mixer, until creamy.
 Beat in the egg yolks and vanilla.

 Gradually mix in the flour mixture to form a thick, stiff dough.
 (Note: An electric mixer with a paddle attachment will help pull together the dough, which may initially be crumbly.
-Or, use your hands to warm the ingredients and work the dough, squeezing and kneading, to help combine the ingredients into a manageable dough.)
+Or, use hands to warm the ingredients and work the dough, squeezing and kneading, to help combine the ingredients into a manageable dough.)
 If using the ground nuts, mix them in as well.

 Shape the dough into small balls about 1" (3 cm) in diameter.
-Place the balls on ungreased baking sheets (you can line the pans with parchment paper if you like) and flatten them by pressing with a fork in a criss-cross pattern.
+Place the balls on ungreased baking sheets (line the pans with parchment paper if desired) and flatten them by pressing with a fork in a criss-cross pattern.
 Brush the tops lightly with egg white (not too much).

 Bake the cookies 8 to 9 minutes, or until barely colored for a chewy cookie; bake for 10 to 12 minutes, or until golden for a crispy cookie.